grokify/ringcentral-sdk-ruby/docs/usage/callqueues/Member-Status.md

 Since this requires managing the extension presence on individual extensions, an administration extension authorization grant is necessary.

-Integration with a third-party scheduling service can involve the following steps:

-1. Create and Add Users to a Call Queue
-2. Configure the RingCentral Call Queue in the Scheduling Application
-3. Updating User Call Queue Status

-These steps are described below including general steps as well as code using the Ruby SDK.
-To see how the general steps are implemented, refer to the classes referenced below in [GitHub](https://github.com/grokify/ringcentral-sdk-ruby).

 ## Synopsis

-The following presents and overview of the code used.
-The Details section discusses each of these steps in more detail and identifies the code being used in the SDK for reference.
+The following presents useful code for managing call queue member status given a call queue extension number with existing members.
+The Details section below discusses each of these steps in more detail and identifies the code being used in the SDK for reference.

 ```ruby
 # Instantiate client SDK and authorize as administrator